In most embedded computers, all code comes pre-loaded in ROM;

 band-aids.

 New practices are now evolving for mobile devices.
 Loading code into an iPod/iPhone/iPad is designed to be under the complete control of Apple's App Store, The App Store quite carefully vets all code and places restrictions on app developers before allowing them to submit apps.
 Apple deals severely with app developers who break the rules.
 However old notions of developers' freedom of action die hard.
 It didn't take long for programmers to seek ways around Apple's restrictions.
-The results became knows as"jailbreaking."
-Jailbreaking tools are usually available within a few weeks or months after the release of each new iOS device.
+The results became knows as"jailbreaking" Jailbreaking tools are usually available within a few weeks or months after the release of each new iOS device.
 One estimate claims that over 14 million iOS 6.x.x iPhones have been jailbroken.
 And jailbreaking isn't the only risk: iOS 6.1.3 had a zero-day flaw, details of which reportedly sold for $500,000.
-Neither Google's Android nor Microsoft's smartphone protection is as strict as Apple's, so their mobile device ecologies are even less secure.
+Neither Google's Android nor Microsoft's smartphone protection is as strict as Apples, so their mobile device ecologies are even less secure.
 Apple should certainly be commended for their efforts to prevent malware.
-But the underlying problem is not due to insufficient attention to security, it is a result of out of control complexity.
+But the underlying problem is not due to insufficient attention to security, it is out of control complexity.

 Some have proposed biological metaphors such as "immune

-systems" for computers Digital "immune systems" already have
+systems" for computers Digital "immune systems"

-played some role in
+already have played some role in detecting

-detecting viral code.
-However, immune system analogies
+viral code.
+However, immune system analogies must be

-come with a full complement of DNA.
+with a full complement of DNA.
 Any attempt to inject DNA or RNA into such

 cells is therefore, by definition, an attack that is to be

 blocked.
-So cells have mechanisms to
+So cells have mechanisms to trigger

-trigger their own suicide if such an attempt is detected.
+their own suicide if such an attempt is detected.

 In contrast, most computing systems need to accept and execute